rogerwelin/crystal-consul/README.md

 [![Language](https://img.shields.io/badge/language-crystal-776791.svg)](https://github.com/crystal-lang/crystal)
 [![Build Status](https://travis-ci.org/rogerwelin/crystal-consul.svg?branch=master)](https://travis-ci.org/rogerwelin/crystal-consul)

 Crystal client for Consul HTTP API.
-For more informaion about the Consul HTTP API, go [here](https://www.consul.io/api/index.html).
+For more information about the Consul HTTP API, go [here](https://www.consul.io/api/index.html).
+Crystal-consul does not use any depenencies outside stdlib, hence no transitive dependencies when you include it in your project.

 ## Installation